Build a Knowledge Base

 Regular updates — Add new docs.
 Remove outdated ones.
 Re-index when you make bulk changes.

 Quality checks — Periodically test queries.
 Are answers correct?
-Update chunks or prompts when they are not.
+Update chunks or prompts when they're not.

-Buy when — You need it fast.
+Buy when — You need it quickly.
 Standard use case.
 No unique requirements.
-Team has no ML capacity.
+No ML capacity on the team.

-Build when — You need on-prem, custom UX, or integration with proprietary systems.
-You have ML or engineering capacity.
-Off-the-shelf does not fit.
+Build when — You need on-premise, custom UX, or integration with proprietary systems.
+You have engineering capacity.
+Off-the-shelf doesn't fit.

-Hybrid — Use a platform for most; custom components for specific needs.
+Hybrid — Use a platform for most use cases; custom components for specific needs.